openstax/cnx-tools/cnx-url-conversion-tool/README.md

   The output can be shown in command line or exported as a csv or an excel sheet.

 ## Directions
-  Run the script by typing
+  Run the script by typing `python conversion-tool.py` and then follow the prompts.
-  `python conversion-tool.py`